LincolnBarsotti/JavaScript/README.md

 2. **Node.js Showcase**: Demonstrate expertise in Node.js, showcasing its capabilities for building scalable and performant backend applications.

-3. **Database Integration**: Illustrate the integration of databases with JavaScript, including but not limited to MongoDB, MySQL, or other relevant technologies.
+3. **Database Integration**: Illustrate the integration of databases with JavaScript, including but not limited to MySQL, or other relevant technologies.

 4. **API Development**: Showcase the creation of RESTful APIs endpoints, emphasizing best practices in API design and implementation.